Dynatrace/dynatrace-operator/config/olm/README.md

 So the basic workflow is:
 1. Deploy the version you are upgrading from. (follow the steps above)
 2. **(if it doesn't exist)** Create a the bundle for the version you want to upgrade to.
-3. In `config/olm/prep_index.sh` there is commented out line, READ IT and update the script accordingly.
+3. In `config/olm/setup_olm_catalog.sh` there is commented out line, READ IT and update the script accordingly.
-   - You are basically creating an index that has 2 catalog in it, one referencing the old and one the new version.
+   - You are basically creating an index that has two catalog in it.
+One referencing the old and one the new version.
    - Then updating the `CatalogSource` on the cluster to use the index with the 2 entries, which will cause an upgrade.
 4. Run `make test-olm` (with the same args as the `make bundle` + TAG)
 5. Look at cluster, monitor if the upgrade is successful.